berndporr/CLDL-CUDA/README.md

-# GPU Accelerated Closed-Loop Deep Learning
+# GPU Accelerated Realtime Deep Learning

  This is a GPU-accelerated version of the [Closed-Loop Deep Learning](https://github.com/Sama-Darya/CLDL) library.